aytuns/Hamoye-Data-Science-Engineering-Internship/README.md

 # Hamoye
-Repository created for the Hamoye Internship
+Repository created for the Hamoye Data sceince and Data Engineer Internship